cralonsobcn/cralonsobcn/README.md

 # About Me
 I'm Cristian, a Software Engineer based in Barcelona, Spain and certified in Kubernetes, Terraform and GCP.

-Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s homelab.
+I'm passionate about Kubernetes, Cloud infrastructure, automation, security, best practices and helping people achieve their goals.

-I'm also a problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on issue severity and internal SLAs, ensuring efficient and organized task management.
+Problem solver with strong communication and adaptability skills, capable of prioritizing high volumes of work based on issue severity and internal SLAs, ensuring efficient and organized task management.

+For the last two years I’ve been testing technologies in my virtualized environments and personal K8s Homelab based on kubeadm.

-At this moment I focus my efforts on getting the AWS SAA and Prometheus Associate certifications.
+As a natural seeker of knowledge, I focus my efforts on achieving the AWS SAA and Prometheus Associate certifications and expand my competences.

 [![Website](https://img.shields.io/badge/website-3b3b39.svg?logo=github&logoColor=white)](https://cralonsobcn.github.io/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/cristian-a-811a2b148)